 The home care hiring process isn’t easy.
 The industry is booming, and job seekers have keyed in on the fact that this career has a low barrier to entry.
 These ten facts about the home care hiring process might surprise you – and they’ll definitely inform the way you advertise your next job opening.

-Home care aides make roughly $11 an hour – more than 150% of federal minimum wage.
+Nationally, home care aides make roughly $12 an hour.
 The Occupational Outlook Handbook reports that this career requires only a high school diploma or GED and short-term on-the-job training.
 In short, home care agencies can expect to be deluged with applicants who are eager for these positions.